orangespaceman/training-notes/php.md

 If we don't sanitise the content before we output it:

  - Someone adding HTML to their content could affect the layout of our page
- - Someone adding PHP or JavaScript to their content could be far more malicious...
+ - Someone adding SQL, PHP or JavaScript to their content could be far more malicious...

 #### Test case